 We jumped through all the hoops that the federal government wanted us to.

-We we studied our water quality, we worked with our tribes, we went through all of the fire concerns, did back burning, and signed a memorandum of agreement, hell hosted the fireworks last year.
+We went through all of the fire concerns, did back burning, and signed a memorandum of agreement.

-Now this year, we already had that agreement in place, yet the Biden administration when they came in refused to give us our permit, even though we had already shown and done all of the work and had the memorandum signed.
+Now this year, we already had that agreement in place, yet the Biden administration, when they came in, refused to give us our permit, even though we had already shown and done all of the work and had the memorandum signed and with no reason to tell us of why they were denying us the opportunity to host this show.

-So my only ability to really try to get fairness on this issue is to sue them.
+So My only ability to really try to get fairness on this issue is to sue them.

-And that is what I'm doing on behalf of, you know, frankly, our state, but our nation and the ability to celebrate our independence the way that our founders encouraged us to.
+And that is what I'm doing on behalf of, you know, frankly, our state, but our nation, and the ability to celebrate our independence the way that our founders encouraged us to.

 It's pretty outrageous.

-Uh the environmental concern issue.
+You've jumped through every hoop, the environmental concern issue.

-In this case, though, they specifically cited concerns about COVID 19.
+In this case, though, they specifically cited concerns about COVID-19.

-Uh now, uh, I don't know.
+Now, I don't know.

-I I thought my understanding, Governor, is that if if you get vaccinated, uh you're good to go, and life was supposed to get back to normal.
+I thought my understanding, Governor, is that if you get vaccinated, you're good to go.

 That doesn't seem normal to me.